Official Website of the City of Milwaukee

 CALL for Action (414) 286-CITY | Click for Action

-The Board of Zoning Appeals (BOZA) is in independent agency authorized to hear appeals in matters relating to all zoning ordinances and to review zoning ordinance interpretations made by the Department of City Development.
-Because the Board acts somewhat like a court, it is called a quasi-judicial body and is required to follow accepted procedures and to fairly evaluate the relevant facts in each case that comes before it.
-The Board schedules approximately 12 hearings per year (one every three to four weeks) and hears roughly 700 cases each year.
+The Board of Zoning Appeals (BOZA) is an independent agency authorized to hear appeals in matters related to the zoning ordinances.
+Board members are appointed by the Mayor and are confirmed by the Common Council.
+Because the Board acts somewhat like a court, it is called a quasi-judicial body.
+The Board is required to follow procedures set forth by the City and State, and to evaluate the facts in each case.
+BOZA hears approximately 700 appeals over the course of 12 hearings each year.

 Applying to the Board of Zoning Appeals (BOZA) can be a complex process.
 The BOZA application materials were developed to meet the legal requirements outlined in State Statutes and City Ordinances.

 The Board of Zoning Appeals holds monthly meetings to consider the applications filed.
 At the meetings, members of City departments and the BOZA staff will provide Board members with additional, relevent information.

 The Board of Zoning Appeals is supported by an administrative staff that accepts, processes and prepares all zoning appeal applications and supporting documentation for monthly hearings.
 The Board office is staffed during regular city business hours and is available to help with any questions related to zoning appeals.